Iman/websocket-chat-application/README.md

 The server will be available at `http://localhost:8000`.
 The  Swagger UI documentation will be available at `http://localhost:8000/docs`, alternative API docs (ReDoc) `http://127.0.0.1:8000/redoc`.

+**Note:** An HTML example is embedded to facilitate interaction and is ignored for readability during testing purposes.

-### 3. WebSocket Endpoints
+## 3. WebSocket Endpoints
 - GET `/`: This endpoint serves an HTML page with a WebSocket client interface, allowing quick testing of WebSocket functionality.
 - GET `/ws/{client_id}`: This endpoint establishes a WebSocket connection, where `{client_id}` is a unique identifier for each client.
-This WebSocket endpoint supports fullduplex communication, allowing clients to send and receive messages in real-time.
+This WebSocket endpoint supports full-duplex communication, allowing clients to send and receive messages in real-time.

 ### 4. Broadcasting Messages
-The backend enables multiduplex communication where each client can send messages that are broadcasted to all connected clients.
+The backend enables multiduplex communication where each client can send messages that are broadcast to all connected clients.
 Here’s how message broadcasting works:

 - Personal Messages: Messages sent by a client are echoed back to that client as:
 ```plaintext